 - You might be able to get it up easier by actively pumping blood into it.
 This can be particularly useful for men who find they lose an erection when trying to put a condom on.
 It may also help men who suffer from erectile dysfunction.

-- You may also be able to keep your erection for longer, perhaps even reaching the fabled level of male multiple orgasms.
+- You may also be able to keep your erection for longer, perhaps even reaching the legendary level of male multiple orgasms.

 4. Improve the force of ejaculation

-- Some men have found that they have a larger volume of ejaculation after developing their pelvic floor muscles.
+- You might have a larger volume of ejaculation after developing your pelvic floor muscles.

-- Some men find one of the surprising benefits is that they can ejaculate further.
+- You may find you can ejaculate further.
 It doesn’t exactly serve a practical purpose, but fun nonetheless and good for the ego.

 5. More intense orgasms

-- Strengthening your pelvic floor muscles can result in you having more powerful orgasms.
+- Strengthening your pelvic floor muscles can result in more powerful orgasms.